McNopper/Logic/README.md

-# A many-valued and temporal logic
+# A many-valued and temporal logic implementation

 This implementation uses a [many-valued](https://en.wikipedia.org/wiki/Many-valued_logic) and a [temporal](https://en.wikipedia.org/wiki/Temporal_logic) logic and is inspired by the following thought experiment: